 - Choisya ternata

-- Sedum (now known as Hylotelephium, especially ‘Herbstfraude’ or ‘spectabile’.
-In pots, smaller sedums like ‘Rose Carpet’ will need less watering.
+- Sedum (now known as Hylotelephium, especially ‘Herbstfraude’ or ‘spectabile’.)
+For low maintenance pots, smaller sedums like ‘Rose Carpet’ will need less watering.

 - Broom (Cytisus scoparius ‘Burkwoodii’ ) – but yellow ‘Scotch broom’ is invasive in North America, Australia & New Zealand, so don’t plant it in those countries.

 - Seaside daisy (Erigeron karvinskianus)

 - Verbena bonariensis

 Evergreen low maintenance plants for year-round impact